 3. Byzantine Museum

 On the main square in Zakynthos Town, this purpose-built museum displays religious icons, frescoes, and sculptures from the island's churches and monasteries, dating from the 12th century onwards.
+You'll see Byzantine icons carved into wood and there are two rooms dedicated to 18th-century oil paintings.
 There's also a scale model of the town from around 1950, giving you some idea of how it looked before the devastating 1953 earthquake.